Emergent Viscous Hydrodynamics From a Single Quantum Particle: Conclusions

-It would be interesting to investigate how the properties of quantum Brownian motion discussed here could be observed experimentally.
+It would be interesting to investigate how the properties of quantum Brownian motion discussed here could be observed experimentally, especially in the context of diffusion of heavy flavor in the quark-gluon plasma \cite{Moore:2004tg}.
 For example, the Lindblad master equation has already been used to simulate the dynamical behavior of quarkonium in heavy-ion collision experiments \cite{PhysRevD.101.034011, DeJong:2020riy, Yao_2021, hitschfeld2024recentdevelopmentsquarkoniumopen}.
 Therefore, if these equations satisfy the conditions we have proposed above, the late-time dynamics of quarkonium can be well described by hydrodynamics, with new effective shear and bulk viscosities dictated by the coupling of the quarkonium to the underlying quark-gluon plasma.

 Within the paradigm of effective field theory, hydrodynamic modes may be understood as Nambu-Goldstone modes arising from the spontaneous symmetry breaking of continuous symmetries \cite{Dubovsky:2011sj}.
 In this context, it is interesting to note the new class of spontaneous symmetry-breaking phenomena introduced in \cite{Lee_2023, Ogunnaike_2023}.
 In fact, spontaneous symmetry breaking was identified as a general mechanism underlying the emergence of hydrodynamics in open quantum systems \cite{Ogunnaike_2023}.
 This mechanism, known as strong-to-weak spontaneous symmetry breaking, has sparked considerable recent interest, see \cite{Lee_2023, Ogunnaike_2023, Akyuz2024, Delacretaz2025, kim2024errorthresholdsykcodes, lessa2024strongtoweakspontaneoussymmetrybreaking, gu2024spontaneoussymmetrybreakingopen, PhysRevB.110.155150, huang2024hydrodynamicseffectivefieldtheory}.
 Therefore, it would be interesting to investigate how our results concerning the hydrodynamic behavior of the Caldeira-Leggett model -- a cornerstone of quantum dissipative dynamics -- may be understood from the perspective of strong-to-weak spontaneous symmetry breaking.
 In that regard, the extension to Lorentz invariant systems may also be pursued.